 Possible Causes

-The total amount of data to be migrated on the source server is collected by the Agent through the df-Th command.
-The amount of migrated data is the total combined size of all the migrated files.
+The Agents collects how much data to be migrated on the source serve using the df-TH command.
+The amount of migrated data displayed on the console is the combined size of all the migrated files.

 If these two amounts are different, the possible causes are as follows:

-• Possible cause 1: Some files were deleted from the source server, but the processes using these file still exist.
+• Possible cause 1: Some files were deleted from the source server, but the processes using these files still exist.

 The rm command or other software is often used to delete files.
-If a file is used by a running process when it is deleted, it will still be accessible to this process and will continue to occupy disk space.
+If a file is used by a running process when the file is deleted, the file will still be accessible to this process and will continue to occupy disk space.

 In the above figures, df reports a larger data volume than du.